-A nutritional dose of vitamin K can improve your cardiovascular health.
-It is beneficial for prevention of heart disease.
-According to the Rotterdam study in 2004, eating foods rich in natural vitamin K2 reduces the risk of both arterial calcification and cardiovascular disease by as much as 50%.1 Vitamin K2 prevent arterial calcification by stopping calcium from entering areas where it should not be.
-According to a research study published in the journal Thrombosis and Haemostasis, long term use of Vitamin K2 in the form of MK-7 results in improved cardiovascular health.2
+Vitamin K2 stops calcium from entering areas it should not be present in.
+This prevents calcium build-up in the arteries, or arterial calcification, and allows for smooth blood flow.
+The 2004 Rotterdam study showed that eating foods rich in natural vitamin K2 reduces the risk of both arterial calcification and heart disease by as much as 50%.1 Another study published in the journal Thrombosis and Haemostasis showed that the long-term use of Vitamin K2 in the form of MK-7 results in improved cardiovascular health.2

 3. Promotes Dental Health

 Vitamin K2 is vital for the regulation of calcium in your body.
 It directs calcium to your teeth, making them stronger and preventing cavities.

 A research study showed that providing vitamin K2 supplementation to healthy young men for 4 weeks increased their insulin sensitivity.4 Increased insulin sensitivity prevents the body from resisting insulin utilization, making the regulation of blood sugar easier.
 This is particularly beneficial for those battling diabetes.

 5. Fights Inflammation

 The MK-7 form of vitamin K2 is said to prevent inflammation.
 It is believed to do this by inhibiting pro-inflammatory markers produced by white blood cells called monocytes.